 Look at BiBi – it can sit on its own, looking cute and adorable after hopping around the garden.
 BiBi loves scampering here and there, hiding behind pretty flowers, and keeping really quiet.
 Then, jump out when someone passes by, with its paws out and a big grin, showing its two front teeth.
 It loves to surprise unsuspecting children with a giggle and presenting them with a daisy.
 Sometimes, you can find it sitting down, covered in the hay after a good roll around.

 scroll ⬇️ to get the free pattern & tutorial

-I have made quite a lot of sock patterns & tutorials of different sock animals earlier; check out sock monkey, sock kitty, and even sock skeleton for all the fun we can have with stuffed socks.
-Making BiBi is no different – so if you had fun with all of them, you will definitely enjoy the process to sew sock bunny, BiBi, the droopy ear sock bunny.
+I have made quite a lot of sewing patterns & tutorials of different sock stuffed animals earlier; check out sock monkey stuffed animal, sock cat stuffed animal, and even sock stuffed skeleton for all the fun we can have with stuffed socks.
+Making BiBi is no different – so if you had fun with all of them, you would definitely enjoy the process of sewing sock bunny, BiBi, and this droopy ear sock bunny.
 For one thing, BiBi is different because its ears flopped, so it looks like it is always ready to listen to what you have to say.

 You will feel less lonely – on the window sill as a decoration, on your side table beside your children’s bed, or even on the car dashboard – BiBi can keep you company.
 You can also try making BiBi a bunny sachet like this one here.

 Here, the tutorial is a little simplified – for details on each step, you can read sock animal patterns & tutorials for all the specifics, such as how to sew a sock animal, the stuffing, and markings on the socks.
 Generally, the craft instructions are the same.